voxeet/comms-sdk-unreal/docs/docs/blueprints/Events/on-video-track-added.md

 > **_NOTE:_** The event is not triggered when the user [enables their own camera](../Functions/enable-video) or [starts their own screen share](../Functions/start-screenshare).
 For events related to these actions, see [On Video Enabled](on-video-enabled) and [On Screenshare Started](on-screenshare-started) respectively.

+The event is supported in the Dolby.io Virtual World plugin for Unreal Engine 1.1.0 and later.

 For example usage, see the [remote video rendering tutorial](../../tutorial/remote-video).

 Another example: